pascual-tejero/DINO-object-detection/README.md

    conda activate DINO
    ```

-   3. Install Pytorch and torchvision (it is crucial that you install pytorch with the same version of CUDA as you have downloaded)
+   3. Install Pytorch and torchvision (it is crucial that you install pytorch with the same version of CUDA as you have downloaded).
    Check CUDA version:
    ```sh
    nvidia-smi